tarunbhatt9784/JobMatcher/README.md

 ## Project Title
-The project is a web application which would be used by recruiters to demonstrate the following objectives
+The project is a web application which would be used by recruiters to achieve the following objectives
 - Search jobs on the basis of name, skills and organization.
 - Find the most suitable candidate for the job.

 ## Pre-requisites
-- Please use latest node to run npm install
+- Please install the latest node version on the system.
+Visit https://nodejs.org/en/download/ for more steps.
 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
 Please install angular cli using "npm i -g @angular/cli"

 ## Deployment Steps